Hyundai Tucson SUV - Reliability & safety

 It will be some time until we can confidently assess the latest Tucson's reliability, considering it's built on new underpinnings.
 Saying that, it uses some familiar engines and technology for the brand.
 Hyundai has been building some of the most reliable cars on the market in recent years, backed up by a reassuring five year/unlimited-mileage warranty.

-In its final year on sale, the outgoing Tucson came a respectable 53rd out of the top 75 models in our Driver Power survey, with just 9.6% of owners reporting a fault in the first year - a low proportion.
-Hyundai came 13th out of 30 manufacturers, ahead of Volkswagen (19th), Ford (24th) and Vauxhall in 29th place.
+In its final year on sale, the outgoing Tucson came a respectable 64th out of the top 75 models in our Driver Power survey, but we'd expect the new model to score higher.
+Hyundai came 16th out of 29 manufacturers, ahead of Volkswagen (17th), Vauxhall (24th) and Ford in 25th place.

 Hyundai didn't used to be overly generous with safety kit, reserving features for higher trim levels.
-That seems to be a thing of the past because the Tucson now has a mind-boggling array of kit - no doubt encouraged by ever-tightening Euro NCAP safety standards that made it even tougher to gain five stars from 2020.
+That seems to be a thing of the past because the Tucson now has a mind-boggling array of kit - no doubt encouraged by ever-tightening Euro NCAP safety standards.
+The car achieved a five-star rating when it was tested in late 2021, scoring 86% and 87% in the adult and child occupant categories respectively.

 The Tucson gets Highway Drive Assist semi-autonomous driving for the first time, which can brake, accelerate and gently steer the SUV within its lane, with one button on the steering wheel to turn it on and off.
 Autonomous emergency braking has been joined by Junction Turning, which monitors cars approaching from the opposite side as you indicated to turn out of a junction, activating the brakes if an unseen car approaches.
 Another new feature sounds an alert if the car ahead pulls away and you fail to react.